The Curricula for Bachelor of Engineering in Global Management and Manufacturing

 - Danish Consolidated Act no. 1778 of 7.
 August 2019 concerning the Danish Act on Universities (Universitetsloven)

-- Danish Ministerial Order no 841 of 24 June 2018 on Academy Profession Programmes and Professional Bachelor Degree Programmes (chapter 1 – section 5(1-2) excluded – and chapters 3-4 and 6-7 only) (LEP-bekendtgørelsen),
+- Danish Ministerial Order no 1343 of 10 December 2019 on Academy Profession Programmes and Professional Bachelor Degree Programmes (chapter 1 – section 5(1-2) excluded – and chapters 3-4 and 6-7 only) (LEP-bekendtgørelsen)

-- Danish Ministerial Order no. 211 of 27 February 2019 on the admission to academy profession programmes and professional bachelor degree programmes, as amended by the Ministerial Order no 663 of 28 June 2019
+- Danish Ministerial Order no. 17 of 9 January 2020 on the admission to academy profession programmes and professional bachelor degree programmes

 - Danish Ministerial Order no 1160 of 7 September 2016 on Bachelor of Engineering programmes